 Birds are always on the lookout for food.
 It's their survival that is at stake.

-Most birds never rely on a single feeding source for survival.
+Most birds never rely on a single feeding source or area for survival.
 Consider offering food in different places in your yard.

 Species with specific diets or migratory patterns are at risk of extinction if their food sources are gone.